 Gain clinical experience focused on one-to-one clinical mentorship and advanced didactic instruction from expert faculty in the women’s health PT residency.

-You’ll develop expertise in the practice of women’s health through evidence-based care and through an outstanding curriculum that is based on the most current Description of Specialty Practice (DSP) in women’s health.
+You’ll develop expertise in the practice of women’s health through evidence-based care and through an outstanding curriculum that is based on the most current Description of Residency Practice (DRP) in women’s health.

 The program is a partnership with Creighton Therapy and Wellness and Creighton University’s Department of Physical Therapy